Dairy barn with solar panels

 From bioenergy to solar: Farming with renewable energy

-Canadian dairy farmers are uniquely positioned to take advantage of renewable energy, with ready access to manure and crops that can be turned into biofuels, plus the ability to harness power from the sun and wind.
-Read on to learn more about how farmers in the Canadian dairy sector are embracing renewable energy.
+Canadian dairy farmers are well positioned to take advantage of renewable energy, with ready access to manure and crops that can be turned into biofuels, plus the ability to harness power from the sun and wind.
+Read on to learn more about how some farmers in the Canadian dairy sector are embracing renewable energy.

 Making the most of bioenergy